JMRI: LogixNG Browser

 - Print line numbers

-of the listing.
+listing.
 It's very useful when you ask about LogixNG on the JMRI users list.
+Other users

-Other users can then point out exactly in the list there the problem lies by
+can then point out exactly in the list there the problem lies by giving the line

 - Print error handling

-included in the report.
+the report.
 It will appear on the line following three colons.
-For
+For example: Sensor

 - Print not connected sockets